 - Engaging our community

-These tenets enable what Kittle describes as a ‘culture that tries’, where organizations cultural shift is further reflected in robust and impactful connect with community.
+These tenets enable what Kittle describes as a ‘culture that tries’, where organisationalorganizations cultural shift is further reflected in robust and impactful connect with community.

 Beyond the suggestion box